Ashrafi Khanam

 Ashrafi Khanam, also known as Kumari Baby, was a Bengali singer who specialized in Nazrul Geeti.
 She was the first female Bengali Muslim to have her songs recorded on a phonograph record.

 Biography

-Ashrafi Khanam was born into a well off land owning family in Paril-Naohadda, Singair Upazila, Manikganj, East Bengal, British Raj.
+Ashrafi Khanam was born into a well-off land-owning family in Paril-Naohadda, Singair Upazila, Manikganj, East Bengal, British Raj.
 Both her father, Ali Ahamd Hamidullah Khan, and grandfather, Muazzam Hussain Khan, were patrons of music who had a keen interest in it.
 They supported and fostered her appreciation for music during her childhood.
 She studied music at a young age with the support of her family.

-Khanam moved to Kolkata, West Bengal with her aunt Begum Badrunnessa Ahmed.
+Khanam moved to Kolkata, West Bengal, with her aunt, Begum Badrunnessa Ahmed.
 She wanted to broaden her horizon with the increased opportunities available in Kolkata.
-She studied Nazrul Geeti, the songs by Kazi Nazrul Islam.
-She studied under Kazi Nazrul Islam, the future National Poet of Bangladesh.
+She studied Nazrul Geeti, the music of Kazi Nazrul Islam, the future National Poet of Bangladesh, whom she studied under.
 She started using the pseudonym Kumari Baby.
-In 1934 she recorded four Nazrul Geeti in a Phonograph record at the Twin Brothers studio in Kolkata.
+In 1934, she recorded four Nazrul Geeti in a phonograph record at the Twin Brothers studio in Kolkata.